 When to Use Which?

-To understand when to use which approach, we must consider the concept called The Test Pyramid.
-Martin Fowler introduced the Test Pyramid as a way of thinking about tests, showing that you should prioritize fast unit tests above other slower types of testing.
+To understand when to use which approach, we must consider the concept called The Test Pyramid, which is a way of thinking about tests, showing that you should prioritize fast unit tests above other slower types of testing.
+Though there are many possible variations of this component, here’s a common depiction of it:

 So, maximize the use of unit testing by applying it to portions of your codebase that deal with business and domain logic and don’t talk to external dependencies.
 Architect your application in such a way as to isolate the code that deals with external dependencies (IO).
 Also, you should strive to reduce the amount of such code.
 Then, you test it with integration testing.